 It makes you wonder where she is going and what will happen, as well as the significance of the various objects and people around her.
 Like many great paintings, I could sit and marvel at this all day.

-It is quite difficult to describe an object, even one like a painting for such a long time, it is easy to run out of things to say in less than a minute, and this would result in the per grade.
-As such, I decided to describe my painting in terms of a story I began by rearranging the cue card so that the when and where part comes first.
+It is quite difficult to describe an object, even one like a painting for such a long time, it is easy to run out of things to say in less than a minute, and this would result in a poor grade.
+As such, I decided to describe my painting in terms of a story.
+(Read about how to use storytelling in your IELTS answers here.)
+I began by rearranging the cue card so that the when and where parts come first.
 This allowed me to talk about the painting within a more convenient story arc.

 This makes your speech more natural as well as giving it logical development and makes it more engaging for the reader.